gmacon/hypothesis-mongoengine/README.rst

 Don't forget that MongoEngine expects the documents to have been saved to the database before you try to reference them.
 You can use the ``hypothesis_mongoengine.helpers.mark_saved`` function to make a document appear as if saved.

+``DictField`` is not generically supported and probably will never be.
+``MapField`` is supported generically and should be preferred to ``DictField`` when the values are homogenous.
+When writing custom strategies for a ``DictField``, you can use the ``hypothesis_mongoengine.strategies.mongodb_keys`` strategy to generate the keys in the absence of more specific application knowledge about the keys.

 ``DynamicDocument`` (and ``DynamicEmbeddedDocument``) currently generate only the explicitly-specified fields.

 ``DynamicField`` is normally used internally by ``DynamicDocument``,